stitchlang/stitch/README.md

 Assuming programs are located the same way as BASH and/or execve, I should expose this logic through a builtin.

-# WYSIWYG Strings
+# Delimited String Literals

 WYSIWYG strings make it easier to write correct code because they are easy for humans to verify and easy to copy between applications.
 To support them, we need a way to disable our special characters `#`, `$`, `(` and `)`.

-A WYSIWYG string is started with the sequence `$@` followed by a delimiter character.
+For this I've added syntax for "Delimited String Literals".
+It starts with the sequence `$@` followed by a delimiter character.
 The string continues until it sees the delimiter character again.
 Here are some examples:

 ```sh
 $echo $@"I can use #, $, ( and ) in here but not a double-quote"